-If you're experiencing a pop up when you start movies or tv shows in Kodi then please read on.
+If you're experiencing a pop up when your media center searches for movie or tv show streams then please read on.

 Why Does OpenLoad Require Pair Authorization?